joachimprinzbach/microservices-feign-apiclient/README.md

 The service environment is derived from the current env of the consumer, but can be overriden by setting a property.

-You can access the Service "UI" with a link to the OpenApi Spec [here](https://joachim-pizza-inventory-test.apps.origin.baloise.dev/).
+You can access the Service "UI" with a link to the OpenApi Spec [here](https://joachim-pizza-inventory-prod.apps.origin.baloise.dev/).

+## Run locally
+Run `mvn clean install`

+Then run both, the pizza-inventory-impl and the pizza-order with the active profile `dev`.
+Open http://localhost:8080/ and http://localhost:8081/ in your webbrowser.